Hawaii the Big Island travel guide

 Kona's coast offers world renowned sport fishing.
 Whether you are looking to catch big pelagic fish, or sit at the Harbor Bar and drink ice cold scooners (pints of beer in a frozen glass) and look at the view.
 Just watching the action at the harbor is something worth seeing.
 At night time, large tiger sharks come into the harbor looking for fish remains.
 If you don't like fishing, going out on a boat is worth it for whale watching, dolphins, occasional whalesharks, and world class sunrises/sunsets.

 Probably the most scenic road trip on Big Island is Kohala Drive.
 It's a loop, which passes through many of the different landscapes of Big Island.
 The route follows Hwy 270 from Kawaihae along the beautiful northwestern coast through dry grassland.
 During winter you might spot humpback whales off the coast.
 Continue now through lush forest and the small towns of Hawi and Kapa'au (statue of Kamehameha) before reaching the lookout at Pololu Valley.
-Backtrack to Hawi and take Hwy 250, which takes close to the summit of the sleeping volcano of Kohala.
+Backtrack to Hawi and take Hwy 250, which passes close to the summit of the sleeping volcano of Kohala.
 Here the landscape changes again to a green world of grassy hills with pasture for cows.
 After a lot of zigzag Mauna Kea (4,205 m) will appear.
 On clear days you can see the white observatories on the summit.
 From this point, it's just downhill back to the coast.

 Lapakahi is an archaeological complex set along the shore of Koai'e Cove.
 The first settlers came here 700 years ago and the area was inhabited until 1920.
 The trail leads through some of remnants of this once thriving settlement, mostly stacked rock walls.
 There are sweeping views of the beautiful North Kohala coastline and in season you might be able to spot humpback whales.